Browse Exhibits : 24

 To see a film on the Maghen David Synagogue and the Beth El please visit our Film Gallery or click here.

 Note: Previously a permission was required from Nahoum's Cake Shop at the New Market, to visit the Synagogues.
-Presently permission can be obtained from Ms A M Cohen, General Secretary, Jewish Community Affairs from the Jewish Girls School, Kolkata
+Presently, please contact David Ashkenazy at 7085400178 or Elisha Twena at 09831942773 for the same.

 The Jewish community had a rich social and cultural life in Calcutta.
 This exhibit features some of the most cherished Jewish outings and pastimes, as well as memories of their favourite vacation spots.
 It includes references to the Judean Club which was an important part of Jewish community life in the Twentieth century.
 The community established schools for Jewish children, charities as well other social infrastructure.
 The Jewish life was very active until 1970s when most of the community had emigrated.